vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Investigation and response

-The Defender portal provides a single location for investigating incidents and responding to threats across the enterprise.
+The **Investigation and response** section provides a single location for investigating incidents and responding to threats across the enterprise.

 ### Investigate incidents and alerts